 When presenting your data, chose either a table or graph - never present your data in both formats.
 The most common choice is a graph as this clearly and directly shows your results.
-Yet, when the data cannot be easily presented in a graph, you can decide to present them in a table.
+Yet, when the data cannot be easily presented in a graph, or if the numbers in itself are most important, you can decide to present the data in a table.